 5. Mini turbo brush: An excellent tool for cleaning carpet stairs, fabric upholstery, and mattresses.

-6. Extension wand: a device that morphs this product from a handheld to a stick vacuum, and also extends the reach when you need to clean areas up high.
+6. Extension wand: a device that morphs this product from a handheld to a stick vacuum and extends the reach when you need to clean areas up high.

-7. Charging/dock: A tool that mounts on a wall that will help store this vacuum on a vertical plane to save space.
+7. Charging/dock: A tool that mounts on a wall to store this vacuum on a vertical plane to save space.